fwmarkcheung/camunda-animal-adoption/README.md

 	NAME                                                      READY   STATUS    RESTARTS      AGE
 	nginx-ingress-ingress-nginx-controller-xxx   1/1     Running   1 (92m ago)   5h25m

-The application is exposed out of the K8s cluster using an ingress.
-If you run application locally and use a ClusterIP service, you can temporarily port-forward to access the app:

-	kubectl port-forward svc/animal-adoption-app-web 8080:8080 --namespace animal-adoption

-Then access the app via http://localhost:8080

 ### Deploy the app using Helm Chart

 1. Optionally, create the namespace *animal-adoption*.
 For example, using kubectl: